DNC votes to limit influence of superdelegates in presidential nominating process

 “These reforms will help grow our party, unite Democrats, and restore voters’ trust by making our 2020 nominating process the most inclusive and transparent in our history," he said.

+But some have objected to the move, with DNC member Bob Mulholland telling The Associated Press that Sanders' backers have held undue influence over the party since 2016.

+"Three months before the midterms, and this is what Bernie Sanders and Tom Perez have us discussing?
+Such fools," Mulholland, who backed Clinton in 2016, said.

-Other reforms include requiring caucuses to have absentee voting or another mechanism to ensure participation.
+Other reforms passed include requiring caucuses to have absentee voting or another mechanism to ensure participation.

-Fox News’ Lee Ross and David Sweet contributed to this report.
+Fox News’ Lee Ross, David Sweet and The Associated Press contributed to this report.